Kagebounshin/tictactoe-milestoneProjectNr2/README.md

 ## Features

 - Navbar
-    - The three diffrent pages on the site has the same looking Navbar, except some minor styling changes.
-The Navbrand takes you to the game page.
+    - The four diffrent pages on the site has the same looking Navbar, except some minor styling changes.
+The Navbrand takes you to the Player vs Player gamepage.
+    - There is a "Change Background" button, and guess what, it changes the background of the page.
+But only for the Game Pages and the Contact page.

-- Game Page
+- Game Pages
+    - The Gameboard is at the center of the screen, the 9 diffrent spaces where you can make your mark has a hover effect on them, the effect slitly shrinks the hovered space.
-    - The game page has a text wich displays whos turn it is.
+    - The game pages has a text wich displays whos turn it is.
 The Game is set to start with the player "X" as default.
-When you start playing the turn text switches between the player "X" & "O" depending whos turn it is.
+When you start playing, the text switches between the player "X" & "O" depending whos turn it is.
-    - There is a "Timer" wich count down from 20.
+    - There is a "Timer" wich count down from 15 on the Player vs Player page, and 10 for the Player vs Computer page.
 If the timer run out, it display's a gameover message.
-    - The Gameboard is at the center of the screen, the 9 diffrent spaces where you can make your mark has a hover effect on them, the effect slitly shrinks the hovered space.
-    - Below the gameboard there is a score counter, wich displaye's the score for player "X" and player "O".
+    - Below the gameboards there is a score counter, wich display's the score for player for both players.
+To get one point you need to win the match, if the game ends in a tie, nobody gets a score.
-    - At the bottom of the page, there is a "Change Background" button, and guess what, it changes the background of the page.

 - Tutorial Page
-    -
+    - Here are four pictures wich displays three ways to win a game, horizontally, vertically & diagonally.
+And a picture wich displays a tie.
+    - Below the pictures I explain the Countdown timer, turn display & Score counter.

 - Contact Page
+    - Send feedback to me, or visit me on any of the social media buttons below the form.

 ## Features for the future

 - I would like to implement so that the players can set there name, so that the turn order is displayed with the players names instead of the "X" and the "O".
 - I would like to implement audio to the gameboard, so when any tile is clicked, a click sound is played.
+Or when the countdown timer has a few secounds left.
+- At the Player vs Computer page, I would like you to choose if you want to be the 'X' or the 'O'.
+- I Would like to implement difficulties, easy, medium or hard.
+Lets say if you where to choose hard, the computer would be harder to beat.

 ---